 Welcome back for another star-studded event!
 Assuming you hack into your favorite online dictionary and replace the definition of ‘star’ with “guy who lives in his mom’s basement and screams when someone finishes his Doritos,” and next to the definition of ‘stud’ you put a picture of yourself.
 The Razzballies are the only award show where it’s totally fine to show up in sweatpants, and for your fingers to be orange from Cheetos.
 We don’t judge.
 We will occasionally mock.
 Mock-judge, tomato-tomahto.
 Get over it!
+But don’t mock Judge, that’s not all right.
 I hope you enjoyed the clip show where I inserted myself into various baseball clips from this year.
-How about the clip where I was Joe Maddon intentionally walking Bryce Harper?
-Hee-lar-e-US!
+How about the clip where I was Jason Kipnis watching his team win every game he missed?
+Hee-lar-e-us!
 So, before I’m talking to no one but a room full of seat-fillers, here’s the year-end awards for the best and worst of fantasy baseball:Please, blog, may I have some more?